 Thus, I created a new section on our website called Implementation Tips.
 My intent was to create a virtual repository of specific QBS techniques that sellers can use to get the “creative juices” flowing, in addition to reinforcing key QBS concepts.

 If you have a specific tip request, I invite you to enter a comment and I will respond.
-Also, I invite you to subscribe to our RSS Feed, and/or bookmark this page, as I plan to grow this data bank multiple times per week, or at a bare minimum, adding content on every flight in 2010.
+Also, I invite you to subscribe to our RSS Feed, and/or bookmark this page, as I plan to grow this data bank multiple times per week, or at a bare minimum, adding content on every flight.

-Have you ever noticed that companies spend millions of dollars telling salespeople what to say, but they spend almost nothing teaching them what to ask?
-It’s true.
-While the typical sales process has been defined many times over, organizations assume salespeople already know how to ask the right questions, in a manner that will maximize the value of your products and services.
+Have you noticed that companies spend millions of dollars telling salespeople what to say, but they spend almost nothing teaching them what to ask?
+While the typical sales process has been defined many times over, organizations assume salespeople already know how to ask the right questions (at the right time), in order to engage potential buyers in a mutually beneficial business relationship.

-In my first book, Secrets of Question Based Selling, I refer to questions as: The Most Powerful Tool in Sales.
-Besides just gathering information, strategic questions are also a salesperson’s best tools for:
+In my first book, Secrets of Question Based Selling, I refer to strategic questions as: The Most Powerful Tools in Sales.
+That’s because in addition to gathering information, asked strategically, questions become one of your best opportunities to:

-…which is much more than just probing to understand the customer’s needs.
+…which is much more than just probing to uncover customer’s needs.

-For me, Question Based Selling represents the culmination of a career-long journey—one that has helped me realize that strategic questions are more than just staples of everyday conversation.
-Perhaps this marks the beginning of a new journey for you as well; not only as a motivated reader, but as a student of the question-based sale.
+The evolution of the QBS Methodology represents the culmination of a career-long journey—one that has helped me realize that questions are more than just staples of everyday conversation.
+Perhaps this marks the beginning of a new journey for you as well; not only as a motivated reader, but as a student of Question Based Selling.
 Congratulations on taking the first step.
 I wish you the best!